 How to prepare the scene for the render farm?

-Upload your scene – click the yellow "Add scene" button at the top of the pageat the Project manager tab.
+Upload your scene – click the "Add scene" button at the top of the page at the Scenes tab.

 After clicking the button, you will be sent to the "Upload scene" page, where you will find a download link for our Megaplugin.
 If you previously uploaded a scene, but did not send it for verification, select the already loaded scene and click "Next".
 If you are interested in additional ways to upload a scene, click the "Read more" link at the bottom of the page.

-At the bottom of the screen you will see additional properties: distributed rendering, version and RAM size.
+At the top of the screen you will see additional properties: distributed rendering, version and RAM size.

 IMPORTANT: When rendering a static image, it does not make sense to use the most expensive and fastest plan.
 It's better to choose "distributed rendering" in the settings.
 With this the scene will be rendered on 40-80 CPUs simultaneously, and it will save your time.
 Be aware, though, that the cost will increase by approximately 30%.